artworked-de/django-galera/README.rst

 Features
 ########
-* Loadbalancing
+* Loadbalancing: Randomly choose a secondary node for readonly queries to balance load over multiple database servers
-* Read/Write Splitting
+* Read/Write Splitting: Route all writes to a single primary node, which will greatly reduce deadlocks
-* Optimistic transactions on slaves
+* Optimistic transactions on secondary nodes: Switching to the primary node only once a write happens
-* Automatic and transparent failover on connection failures with transaction replay
+* Automatic and transparent failover: On connection failures the backend will reconnect to a different node.
+After that a transaction replay will ensure data consistency, making a failure of both primary and secondary nodes transparent to the application

 Setup
 #####